swharden/Spectrogram/README.md

 ## Spectrogram File Format (SFF)

-The Spectrogram library has methods which can read and write spectrogram data from SFF files.
-These files contain 2D spectrogram data (repeated FFTs) stored as double-precision floating-point values and a small header describing the audio and FFT settings suitable for deriving scale information.
+The Spectrogram library has methods which can read and write SFF files, a file format specifically designed for storing spectrogram data.
+SFF files contain 2D spectrogram data (repeated FFTs) with a [small header](dev/sff) describing the audio and FFT settings suitable for deriving scale information.

+SFF files store `double` values (8-byte floating-point data) which is far superior to saving spectrograms as indexed color images (which represent intensity with a single `byte` per pixel).

-SFF files can store `Complex` values (with real and imaginary values for each point) to faithfully represent the FFT output, or stored with `double` values to represent magnitude (with an optional pre-conversion to Decibels to represent power).
+SFF files be saved using `Complex` data format (with real and imaginary values for each point) to faithfully represent the FFT output, or `double` format to represent magnitude (with an optional pre-conversion to Decibels to represent power).

 ```cs
 double[] audio = Read.WavInt16mono("hal.wav");